yehaha9876/gitlab/doc/administration/high_availability/alpha_database.md

     - `repmgrd` - A service to monitor, and handle failover in case of a failure
     - `Consul` agent - Used for service discovery, to alert other nodes when failover occurs
 - A minimum of three `Consul` server nodes
-- A minimum of one `pgbouncer` service node
+- A minimum of one `pgbouncer` service node.
+If you have multiple application nodes, it is recommended to run a pgbouncer service on each node.

 You also need to take into consideration the underlying network topology, making sure you have redundant connectivity between all Database and GitLab instances,